Fuse4444/SoS-25-Algorithmic-Trading/README.md

 # SoS-25-Algorithmic-Trading

-This repository documents my journey through quantitative finance and algorithmic trading as part of the Summer of Science (SoS'25) program.
+This repository contains my documents of journey through quantitative finance and algorithmic trading as part of the Summer of Science (SoS'25) program.
 Most of the focus is on developing a solid foundation in financial data analysis, implementing rule-based trading strategies, and backtesting them using Python.

 ## Overview